Women, what do your ovaries have to do with belly fat?

 - Whole grains

 - Brown rice

-Focusing your carbohydrate intake on these higher quality carbs is always a sound practice and is part of all of my diet recommendations and the BLE meal plan I put together.
+Focusing your carbohydrate intake on these higher quality carbs is always a sound practice.
 It will not only help reverse insulin resistance, but it can also reduce the male hormones in your system by 20%.
 (1)